rdegges/rdegges-blog/articles/2010/a-technical-introduction-to-the-asterisk-gate.md

 verbose AGI output.
 This will come in handy when troubleshooting your programs.
 Below is an AGI debug of an AGI application which shows a wide array of information about my AGI application.
 Take a close look at this debug, and try to make sense of it.
-I’ll explain what each bit means below.
+I'll explain what each bit means below.

 ```
 AGI Tx >> agi_request: hello-world.sh